 Stephen Harper’s Resignation?

-This may sound like an unbelievable story or perhaps even just a subconscious or in my case conscious wish, but it may be possible.
-Stephen Harper has been Prime Minister since 2006 and since then has changed the political landscape in Canada.
-Stephen harper has stood for and against many things while serving as Prime Minister.
-Some Canadians view him as a great Prime Minister the problem is, those numbers are starting to fall.
-The support and likeable factor of our Prime Minster is below Mr. Trudeau’s and a recent poll by the national post placed the Liberals in a Majority government if an election were held tomorrow.
+This may sound like an unbelievable story or perhaps even just a wish, but it may be possible.
+Stephen Harper has been Prime Minister since 2006 and has changed the political landscape in Canada.
+Stephen Harper has stood for and against many things while serving as Prime Minister.
+Some Canadians view him as a great Prime Minister.
+However, those numbers are starting to fall.
+The support and likeable factor of our Prime Minster is below Justin Trudeau’s and a recent poll by the National Post placed the Liberals in a Majority government if an election were held tomorrow.
 This is a problem for Stephen Harper.

 There are two driving forces behind Stephen Harper.

-1. He would like to take Canada and Canadians to a right of centre country.
+1. He would like to take Canada and Canadians to a right of centre political ideology.

 2. Destroy the liberal party.

 I can not stress to you enough how passionate he is about those two points.
-I’m sure my order may even be incorrect but these are two very ideal objectives for him.
-Mr. Harper is a very passionate politician who at all cost will not bend by any means for what he believes in.
-It is respectable to have such convictions from a politician but to not have the ability to look at the facts and say ” you know what, this needs to be adjusted or changed” is a fault in itself.
-The liberal party is the essence of everything M. Harper loathes.
-The compulsive hatred of the liberals by Mr. Harper goes way back, but even in current third place he just cant stand them.
-I am sure if there could have been one thing he wanted to do most of all it would have been to wipe the liberals off the political map.
-If he accomplished that I think he would have gladly retired with a smile on his face knowing he accomplished something dear to his heart.
+I’m sure my order may even be incorrect but nonetheless these are two strong objectives for him.
+Mr. Harper is a very passionate politician, who at all costs, will not bend by any means for what he believes in.
+It is respectable to have such convictions from a politician but to not have the ability to look at the facts and say “you know what, this needs to be adjusted or changed” is a fault in itself.
+The Liberal Party is the essence of everything Mr. Harper loathes.
+The compulsive hatred of the Liberals by Mr. Harper dates back many years, but even with the party currently in third place he just can’t stand them.
+I am sure if there is one thing he wants it is to see the Liberals become irrelevant.
+If he accomplished this task, I think he would have gladly retired with a smile on his face.

-The problem is the Liberal party has their new star leader, Justin Trudeau.
-Mr. Harper knows his support is slowing across the country and that even before the Liberals had their new leader elected, their past leaderless party still would have won in an election according to polling.
+The problem is the Liberal Party has their new leader, Justin Trudeau.
+Mr. Harper knows his support is slowing across the country and that even before the Liberals had their new leader elected, their past leaderless party still would have won in an election, according to polling.
 This is a bold fact and one that most likely keeps Mr. Harper up at night.
-To know that for years you have fought to move the country to the right and destroy the liberal party, only to see the liberals most likely to win the next election must be a tough pill to swallow.
+To know that for years you have fought to move the country to the right and destroy the Liberal Party, only to see the liberals most likely to win the next election must be a tough pill to swallow.

-Unlike Jean Chretien or Stephen harper, there is nothing wrong with stepping down while at a high in your political career as Prime Minister.
-Jean Chretien waited until there was a political coup within the liberal party until he was pushed out rather then leaving on his own terms.
-The point I raise is perhaps in the next few months it could be that same time for Stephen Harper.
-The conservative back benchers are frustrated they can’t speak their mind and raise issue’s passionate to them all because they are muzzled by the PMO.
-The old reform and progressive conservatives which merged to form the Conservative party of Canada are starting to show cracks and divides.
-Like an iceberg breaking away from the main sheet, it starts with rumblings and shifts, which turn into small cracks until in one mighty roar it splits off to float in the sea alone.
-The conservative party’s cracks are just starting to show but once the process has started, its hard to reverse.
-One side of me see’s the Harper who is caring about his mark he left on the country and his image.
+There is nothing wrong with stepping down while at a high in your political career as Prime Minister.
+Jean Chretien waited until there was a political coup within the Liberal Party when he was pushed out rather than leaving on his own terms.
+Perhaps in the next few months it could be that same time again for Stephen Harper.
+The Conservative backbenchers are frustrated that they cannot speak their minds and raise issues they care about because they are being muzzled by the PMO.
+The old reform and Progressive Conservatives which merged to form the Conservative party of Canada are starting to show cracks and divide.
+Like an iceberg breaking away from the main sheet, it starts with rumblings and shifts, but these turn into small cracks and in one mighty roar it splits off to float in the sea alone.
+The Conservative Party’s cracks are just starting to show but once the process has started, its hard to reverse.
+One side of me see’s the Harper who is caring about his mark left on the country and his image.
 This would allow me to believe that he would see the storm brewing from within his own party and across the floor with the Liberals.
-However, there is also the tried tested and true side of Mr. Harper, the ideological side for which fact nor common sense would effect his decision making process.
+However, there is also the tried tested and true side of Mr. Harper, the ideological side for which neither fact nor common sense would affect his decision-making process.

 We can remember when Dalton McGuinty stepped down as premier of Ontario which led the path to party rejuvenation and new leadership.
 This is the only way a political party has a chance at staying in power as the opposition gains support and starts to eclipse the party in power.
 Mr. McGuinty clearly placed his own ego aside and stepped down for his party and province leaving on a high note.